inovex/elements/packages/elements/src/components/ino-icon/readme.md

 > **Note:** To use the provided icons in your consumer project, you need to copy all contents of
 > `node_modules/@inovex/elements/dist/inovex-elements/icon-assets` into your `dist/icon-assets` folder.
 All icons are expected
-> at runtime to be located in `icon-assets/`.
+> to be located in `icon-assets/` at runtime.
 Please refer to the Storybook documentation to get detailed instructions
-> how to integrate the icons with Angular, React or plain JavaScript.
+> on how to integrate the icons with Angular, React or plain JavaScript.

 ### Custom icons

-If you need to use custom icons just hand over the URL to your preferred icon.
+If you want to use custom icons, just use the URL to your preferred icon.

 <!-- Auto Generated Below -->